omahs/imx-docs/docs/main/guides/advanced-guides/asset-metadata-refreshes.md

 ### Viewing metadata refresh errors

-If 2 non-successful attemps have been made to retrieve the updated metadata values from the [Metadata API](/docs/minting-on-immutable-x#metadata-api), that token will be marked as `failed`.
+If 2 non-successful attempts have been made to retrieve the updated metadata values from the [Metadata API](/docs/minting-on-immutable-x#metadata-api), that token will be marked as `failed`.
 A more detailed explanation of why token metadata could not be updated for a particular refresh can be queried with the following endpoint:

 ```json
 GET /v1/metadata-refreshes/:refresh_id/errors